 Holy Trinity Church

-The church was still there in 1933 as there was a marriage there (27/09/1933) of Mr and Mrs Jim Wilkes (photo to the left), but was either moved or demolished (?) by 1960.[7]
+The church was still there in 1933 as there was a marriage there (27/09/1933) of Mr and Mrs Jim Wilkes (photo to the left), LP and D Ryan bought the land in 1958-59 and the church was either moved or demolished by 1960.[8]

-An extract from the DDGazette 25 Nov 1919
+An extract from the DDGazette 25 Nov 1919:

 The old historic Anglican Church at Highfields is undergoing a large amount of improvements and repairs.
 A new park fence has been erected and iron gates.
 The sanctuary has been renovated and hung with coloured curtains.
 A gravel path has been made leading to the church and the bell has also been re-erected.
-The cost of, those improvements has almost been defrayed by the local residents- who are very enthusiastic over the matter.
-A brass memorial tablet is to be erected in the church in memory of members of the Palmer family, the church having been prevented by Mrs Palmer.
+The cost of those improvements has almost been defrayed by the local residents- who are very enthusiastic over the matter.
+A brass memorial tablet is to be erected in the church in memory of members of the Palmer family, the church having been presented by Mrs Palmer.
 A brass alms has also been presented by the parishioners in memory of Mr William Palmer who was for over 28 years, warden of St. Augustine Highfields.
 On December 14th a dedication and memorial service is to be held conducted by Archdeacon' Rivers of Toowoomba.

 A committee member of the church, James Crighton, (whose ancestor was the builder Samuel Plant), said "the current caretakers were too old to continue looking after it.
 Only about nine people attend per month, which is why they've decided to cut their losses.
 It's never been connected to electricity - there's no toilet, you had to use a bucket."

-Fernbank House (see businesses) was sold to the Anglican Church in 1906 and was used as a catechist training centre[2].
+Fernbank House (see businesses) was sold to the Anglican Church in 1906 and was used as a catechist training centre [2].
 Archdeacon Arthur Richard Rivers established small ‘brotherhood’ of catechists at Cabarlah near Toowoomba, who worked the Highfields, Crow’s Nest, and “Goombimgee” districts.
-At the same headquarters he had founded a 'college' which served the twofold purpose of training young men for the office of catechist, and giving a preliminary training to those who might enter the ministry.
+At the same headquarters he had founded a 'college' which served the twofold purpose of training young men for the office of catechist and giving a preliminary training to those who might enter the ministry.
 Classes at Cabarlah were to be held for probationers on four days a week during term, with four terms of ten weeks each year.
 Subjects included Bible, elementary Latin and Greek, elocution, and parish work.
 They were to receive two years' tuition, board and lodging free, and ten shillings per month pocket money.
 The Archbishop, at his discretion, might select some of the probationers as candidates for Holy Orders.
 There is no record of how many probationers ever went to Cabarlah[3].
 A committee of 'leading laymen' found that the Cabarlah establishment was not viable, and it was closed at the end of 1909.

 The Presbyterian Church was built on the corner of Mrs Black’s property (The post office was kept by Mrs M A Black for many years)

-There was an early hall owned by Lovejoy at least from 1904.
-The Cabarlah Hall was also opened in 1924[4] and was owned by the Farmer’s Arms Hotel (Jim Telford at the time).
 Dances were regularly held at the hall after WWII with more than one romance blossoming!
-Jack Hoad met his future wife Dorothy there, as did Merv Reis and his wife Hazel (in Beyond Tall Timbers ).
+Jack Hoad met his future wife Dorothy there, as did Merv Reis and his wife Hazel (in Beyond Tall Timbers).

 (Photograph from Tall Timbers of Hall in 1984)